SDA-SE/sda-dropwizard-commons/README.md

 ### Client

-All modules prefixed with `sda-commons-client-` provide support for applications that use a Http client to access other services.
+All modules prefixed with `sda-commons-client-` provide support for applications that use a HTTP client to access other services.

 #### Jersey

-The module [`sda-commons-client-jersey`](./sda-commons-client-jersey/README.md) provides support for using Jersey clients withing the dropwizard application.
+The module [`sda-commons-client-jersey`](./sda-commons-client-jersey/README.md) provides support for using Jersey clients withing the Dropwizard application.

 The module [`sda-commons-client-jersey-wiremock-testing`](./sda-commons-client-jersey-wiremock-testing/README.md)
 bundles the [WireMock](https://wiremock.org) dependencies to mock services in integration tests consistently to